 Add a Page for Every Student

 Once you’ve created the first student page, it’s time to format it.
-With New Sites, page features are added in sections.
+Page features are added in sections.
 You can choose templates or add single features (text box, image, etc.) The objects populate the screen from top to bottom in the order you’ve added them.
 But you can click and drag to rearrange them at any time.

 For this project, I wanted each student to add a picture and write about the disease.
 Therefore, I chose the template with one large picture to the left and writing to the right.
 Since I didn’t want them to add an additional title, I deleted that box.